wezik/thop/README.md

 - Setting active window / pane
 - Integration tests
 - Review the Makefile
+- Fix: Trying to edit a template with invalid yaml crash

 ### Ideas:
 - A general config file